-After practicing all aspects of family law and civil litigation since 1983, Doug’s practice now focuses primarily on mediation.
+After practicing all aspects of family law and civil litigation since 1983, Doug’s practice now focuses on mediation.

 Doug has been involved in mediation since initial training in 1993.
 He has spoken locally and nationally at family law and mediation conferences and is a past president of both Family Mediation Nova Scotia and Family Mediation Canada.
 He is also a founding member and a past president of The Association of Collaborative Family Law Lawyers of Nova Scotia.
 His initial mediation training provided by the Justice Institute of British Columbia encompassed 91 hours of instruction and a competency assessment.
-As of 2015, he has received a further 172 hours of ongoing professional development in the fields of mediation, interest-based negotiation and collaborative family law.
+As of 2018, he has received a further 209 hours of ongoing professional development in the fields of mediation, interest-based negotiation and collaborative family law.

 Doug brings a wealth of experience in family law to his mediation practice.
 Since 1983, in addition to traditional family law clients, he has represented the Lawyers’ Insurance Association of Nova Scotia (in negligence claims against lawyers practicing family law) and both the Public Trustee of Nova Scotia and the Public Guardian and Trustee of British Columbia (in matrimonial matters involving estates and persons with legal disabilities).
 He has dealt with all issues arising from separation and divorce for clients throughout Nova Scotia and has been retained in complex matrimonial matters involving significant business assets and family trusts in Newfoundland and Labrador and in New Brunswick.
-In addition to practice before all levels of Courts in Nova Scotia he has conducted Trials before the Supreme Court of Newfoundland and Labrador and the New Brunswick Court of Queen’s Bench.
+In addition to practice before all levels of Courts in Nova Scotia, he conducted trials before the Supreme Court of Newfoundland and Labrador and the New Brunswick Court of Queen’s Bench.

-Over the first 20 years of his career, Doug’s civil litigation experience includes property disputes, serious personal injury matters, and estate litigation.
+Over the first 20 years of his career, Doug’s civil litigation experience included property disputes, serious personal injury matters, and estate litigation.
 He also served as an arbitrator for the provincial Department of Justice, dealing with claims for compensation arising from allegations of institutional abuse.

 As a negotiator, mediator or litigator I see myself as a “fixer”.
 I believe in farmer’s logic and practical solutions that work on the ground.
 The beauty of mediation is that options can be fully explored, and tested against all relevant information, so that the “solution” selected is one to which both parties are committed.
 They implement the solution recognizing they have done all they can to meet their respective needs.